-- I. All College procurement activities shall occur in accordance with rules prescribed by the State Board of Education and Florida Statutes.
-The College shall request the submittal of formal competitive solicitations from at least three (3) sources, when purchasing services or commodities exceeding the amount as specified in Section 287.017, Florida Statutes, for Category Three.
-Competitive solicitations for purchases not exceeding the Category Five threshold as specified in Section 287.017, Florida Statutes, may be approved or rejected by the president, vice president of operations and finance, or managing director of procurement.
-Competitive Solicitations for purchases exceeding the Category Five threshold as specified in Section 287.017, Florida Statutes, shall be approved or rejected by the Board of Trustees. - II.
-When applicable and appropriate, materials and services may be purchased without obtaining three (3) competitive offers pursuant to the following State Board Rule 6A-14.0734 : - A. Exceptions set forth under section (2)
+I. All College procurement activities shall occur in accordance with rules prescribed by the State Board of Education and Florida Statutes.
+The Colleges shall request bids-the submittal of formal competitive solicitations from at least three (3) sources, or solicit a request for proposals as defined in Section 287.012 (16), Florida Statutes, when purchasing services or commodities exceeding the amount as specified in Section 287.017, Florida Statutes, for Category TwoThree.
+When accepting bids or proposals, Valencia shall accept the lowest or best bid or proposal.
+If other than the lowest bid or best proposal meeting specifications is accepted, the college shall maintain a public record of the justification.
+Bids Competitive solicitations for purchases not exceeding the Category Five threshold as specified in Section 287.017, Florida Statutes, may be approved or rejected by the president, vice president of operations and finance, or purchasing managering director of procurement.
+Bids-Competitive Solicitations for purchases for purchases exceeding the Category Five threshold as specified in Section 287.017, Florida Statutes, shall be approved or rejected by the Board of Trustees.